quangloc99/quangloc99.github.io/_posts/2022-03-09-polygon-codeforces-tutorial.md

 and in which lines, compared to the previous version.
 Again, this is a new problem, so all the files here are newly added.

+The option `Update Working Copy` is for team-working.
+Suppose that if you are in a version behind the newest version, made by your colleague, you can click that.
+After that, your version will be updated to be the latest version.
+All of your uncommited changes will be merge by Polygon.
+If there is _conflict_ (when your changes might not be the same as your colleague), Polygon will ask you to merge them by yourself, for each conflicted file.
+For now we should not care about this option much because we are not working in team.

-For now, let click `Commit Changes`.
+Now, let's click `Commit Changes`.
 By doing _a commit_, we mark the our first version of the problem.
-Now we are presented with a page, asking us to enter a message for a commit.
+After that we are presented with a page, asking us to enter a message for a commit.
 This is also _a feature_ of a typical version control system.
 A version is a record of the development history, and can also be treated as a _diary_.
 A commit message should explain what has been changed during a version, so the message should be _meaningful_.
 Even though on Polygon, you can leave it blank, but it is a good practice to always write a message.